 In search of answers, I went back to a video I shared in my last newsletter, summarizing Elizabeth Gilbert’s thoughts on learning in public:

 Most of all, she gave me a framework for why I need to keep going.

-The first idea that really hit me was recognizing the cost of not sharing:
+The first idea from Gilbert that really struck me was the cost of not sharing:

 When I first heard this, I thought of projects that never saw the light of day.
 I’d been thinking about some of these ideas for years.

 I never considered the cost of carrying them around all this time.

 It’s not just about lettings things go — we’re also freeing space for what comes next.

 The best part of creativity, Gilbert says, is the “dreaming process” in our imagination.
 She likens it to building a tourmaline butterfly (a butterfly made of gems) in our imagination.
 It’s beautiful, adorned with gems, and shimmering in the light.